echoDaveD/EHS-Sentinel/README.md

 # Changelog

 ### v0.2.0 - 2025-02-18
-- Changed MQTT Auto Discovery Config Message from single Entitiy to all Entities at ones, known devices are fully configured, not known empty (markt to delete)
+- Changed MQTT Auto Discovery Config Message from single Entitiy to all Entities at once, known devices are fully configured, not known empty (marked to delete)
 - NASAPacket and NASAMessage are now bidirectional, can decode and encode Packets
 - Added crc16 Checksum check for any Packet to reduce incorrect value changes
 - Folling warnings moved to SkipInvalidPacketException and from warning to debug log level to reduce Logentries